Dinesh-Wasnik/mobile-camera/README.md

-# mobile-camera
+Use mobile camera as desktop camera.

-Mobile camera as desktop camera
+Mobile camera feed sent to desktop browser.